 We have prepared the following information to address common questions; however, we encourage you to contact the Office of Admissions at email@example.com with any additional questions you have regarding the application process.

 Why is UW-Eau Claire temporarily not requiring standardized test scores?

 We recognize that changes to test availability and testing environments due to the COVID-19 pandemic leave many students with inequitable access to standardized tests.
 In May 2020, the UW System Board of Regents adopted a resolution to temporarily suspend the requirement that all freshman applicants provide an ACT or SAT score as part of their application, active through the 2021-22 academic year.
 That resolution has been extended, as detailed below:

 Does this apply to the Barron County campus?

 As an open-access institution, test scores are not required for an admission decision to UWEC – Barron County.
 However, we encourage taking and submitting test scores to increase access to four-year universities, programs, and scholarships should students choose to transfer in the future.

 Why would students submit standardized test scores if they don’t have to?

 Students may decide that including their scores will give a more complete picture of their academic achievements and potential.
-UW-Eau Claire encourages submitting test scores: In most cases the test score will positively impact a decision rather than negatively impact a decision.
+UW-Eau Claire encourages submitting test scores.

 Our goal when reviewing an application is to understand more fully who the applicant is and how likely they are to be academically successful.
 In addition to providing a more complete academic picture, test scores are contributing factors for the assignment of student success programs, pre-requisite requirements, and scholarship consideration.